nsherry4/Peakaboo/Documentation/github-manual/manual.md

 ## Saving and Exporting Spectral Data

 Spectra that are collected in Peakaboo can be saved and/or exported in several different ways.
-These are all accessed through the `image Export` menu in the toolbar.
+These are all accessed through the ![export] `Export` menu in the toolbar.

   - Images
     This will save the current plot – as you see it – as an image in one